wooyeolBaek/attention-map/README.md

 Thanks to HuggingFace [Diffusers](https://github.com/huggingface/diffusers) team for the GPU sponsorship!

-This repository is for extracting and visualizing cross attention maps, compatible with the latest [Diffusers](https://github.com/huggingface/diffusers) code (`v0.32.0`).
+This repository is for extracting and visualizing cross attention maps, based on the latest [Diffusers](https://github.com/huggingface/diffusers) code (`v0.32.0`).

 For errors reports or feature requests, feel free to raise an issue.